 Executive Assistant and Board Liaison

 PEN America, a nonprofit organization working at the intersection of literature and human rights, seeks a highly organized, diligent, skilled, and energetic individual for full-time work as a high-level executive assistant and liaison to the Board of Trustees.
 This position offers a substantial opportunity for significant levels of responsibility, professional growth, and development in a trusted and responsible administrative role that touches on all areas of PEN America’s activities.
 The successful candidate will be ready to become immersed in the work of a dynamic global human rights and literary organization with an ambitious agenda to heighten its impact.
 The role affords exposure to all aspects of nonprofit organization management as well as contact with an array of prominent literary figures and free expression advocates.
 This position is in person at PEN America’s SoHo office in New York, where all appropriate health protocols and precautions are being taken.
-Applicants should be comfortable coming in to work at the office under the terms provided for by New York State and City health authorities.
+Due to current guidelines provided by New York State and City health authorities, the position is temporarily remote, however, applicants should be available and comfortable reporting to the office every day starting in the spring.

 The executive assistant and Board liaison works closely with the CEO, chief operating officer, and the director of finance and administration and engages with all members of the staff.
 The position also involves close contact with and support of the Board of Trustees, an active group of prominent writers, publishers, business leaders, and philanthropists.